Culture of the United Kingdom: Classical music

 The Grenadier Guards band playing "The British Grenadiers" at Trooping the Colour.
 Formed in 1685 the band performs at British ceremonial events.

-British Baroque music was heavily influenced by continental fashions.
-This is exemplified by George Frideric Handel, a German-born naturalised British citizen whose choral music set British taste for the next two centuries.
-His operas also helped Britain challenge Italy as a centre of operatic production.
-Classical music attracted much attention from 1784 with the formation of the Birmingham Triennial Music Festival, which was the longest running classical music festival of its kind until the final concerts in 1912.
-Beyond this, the establishment of the London Philharmonic Society in 1813, Royal Academy of Music in 1822, and Irish Academy of Music in 1848 aided the professionalisation of British classical music and patronage of composers.
+British Baroque music developed via wider European exchange, exemplified by George Frideric Handel, whose operas and chorals reshaped British musical and operatic culture.
+The Birmingham Triennial Music Festival, established in 1784 and continuing until 1912, contributed to the consolidation of British concert culture.
+The Philharmonic Society (1813), Royal Academy of Music (1822) and Irish Academy of Music (1848) helped establish an institutional infrastructure of professional performance, and academic music education.
+This expanded by the Glasgow Athenaeum, Trinity College of Music, Royal College of Music, Royal Manchester College of Music, the University of Oxford's music faculty, The Hallé and the Royal Scottish National Orchestra, alongside Royal Society of Musicians.
+British musical culture began to emerge from its dependence on the patronage of the royal court, aristocracy and church towards a commercial public sphere.
+At the same time, the Anglican choral tradition, helped expanding choral festival culture and hosted Handel's oratorios like the Messiah.

 The Philharmonic Society was a strong supporter of the German Felix Mendelssohn, an early Romantic composer who also strongly influenced British music.
 In Ireland, John Field invented the nocturne and may have been an influence on Chopin and Liszt.
 A notable development of the mid- to late-nineteenth century was the resurgence of English-language opera and the establishment of several prominent orchestras, including the Royal Liverpool Philharmonic in 1840, Manchester-based Hallé in 1858, the Scottish Orchestra in 1891 and the City of Birmingham Symphony Orchestra in 1920.
 The most notable trend in classical music at the turn of the century was the nationalistic trend that developed.
 This was initially seen in works like The Masque at Kenilworth, which reconstructed an Elizabethan masque, but later took a pastoral turn under the influence of the British folk revival.
 Examplars of this period are Ralph Vaughan Williams' English Folk Song Suite, and Sir Alexander Mackenzie's Scottish Rhapsodies.

 Modern and contemporary classical music takes a variety of forms.
 Composers such as Benjamin Britten developed idiosyncratic and avant-garde styles, while the likes of William Walton produced more conventional ceremonial and patriotic music.
 The UK now has several major orchestras, including the BBC Symphony Orchestra, and the Philharmonia, while the establishment of the Opera North in 1977 sought to redress the balance of operatic institutions away from London.
 There are several classical festivals, such as Aldeburgh and Glydebourne, while the BBC Proms are an important annual fixture in the classical calendar.